apache/fineract/RAILWAY-DEPLOYMENT-VERIFICATION.md

 - [ ] Performance is acceptable
 - [ ] Monitoring is properly configured
 - [ ] Error reporting (Sentry) is working
+- [ ] Deployment notifications are working (GitHub, Slack, Teams)
+- [ ] Notification content is accurate and complete

 ## 💾 Data and Backup Verification